 The above statistics show that timely feedback provided by a real and knowledgeable person has a direct impact on customer experience.

-Through implementation of artificial intelligence, automated CX will help customers find answers and solutions without any human interaction.
+Through the implementation of artificial intelligence, automated CX will help customers find answers and solutions without any human interaction.
 The process will be swifter and more streamlined.

 Also, agents and resources can stay more productive while automating routine tasks and customer issues management.